brigadecore/brigade/docs/content/topics/releasing.md

 1. Go to
 [https://github.com/brigadecore/brigade/releases/new](https://github.com/brigadecore/brigade/releases/new).
-1. Apply the desired semver tag to the head of the `v2` branch.
+1. Apply the desired semver tag to the head of the `main` branch.
 1. Use the same value as the title of the release.
 1. Click __Publish release__.